 Product group column

 Displays the name of a product group.
-AdWords Shopping campaigns use product groups instead of keywords to determine when items in your Merchant Center account appear on a search results page.
+Google Shopping campaigns use product groups instead of keywords to determine when items in your Merchant Center account appear on a search results page.

 To create product groups, you set up filters that progressively subdivide your inventory until you reach a level of specificity that meets your managment and reporting needs (such as "BrandA sneakers", "BrandB sneakers", "Other brands' sneakers" and so on).
 Once you've set up product groups, you can set bids that are appropriate for the products in each group or exclude products from being advertised.

 For each row in the Product groups tab, the Product group column identifies a separate product group, named as follows: